norkart1/student-management-system/replit.md

 # Bright Future Academy - School Management System

 ## Overview
-A comprehensive Next.js-based School Management System for Bright Future Academy, a private educational institution.
-The platform provides a unified interface for managing students, teachers, library books, and events.
-This is a **private staff portal** - not for public use.
+This project is a comprehensive Next.js-based School Management System for Bright Future Academy, a private educational institution.
+It serves as a private staff portal, providing a unified interface for managing students, teachers, library books, and events.
+The system aims to streamline administrative tasks and enhance communication within the academy.
+Key capabilities include student and teacher management, an advanced exam category system with public result search, a library system, event management, and secure authentication for different user roles.
+The vision is to provide a robust, all-in-one solution for the academy's operational needs.

-**School Name**: Bright Future Academy
-**Status**: Successfully imported and running on Replit **Last Updated**: December 3, 2025
+## User Preferences
+I prefer simple language and clear instructions.
+I like an iterative development approach, where features are built and reviewed in stages.
+Please ask before making major architectural changes or significant code refactors.
+I prefer detailed explanations for complex implementations.
+Do not make changes to the `public/` folder unless explicitly instructed.
+Do not modify the core authentication logic in `lib/auth.ts` or `lib/jwt.ts` without prior discussion.

-## Project Architecture
+## System Architecture

 ### Technology Stack
-- **Framework**: Next.js 15.5.6 (React 18.3.1)
+- **Framework**: Next.js (React)
 - **Language**: TypeScript
 - **Database**: MongoDB
 - **Styling**: Tailwind CSS